Noeda/rllama/README.md

 This is a hobby thing for me so don't expect updates or help.

-* Some other CPU implementations use quantization to reduce the size of weights and generally speed up everything a lot.
+* Some other CPU implementations use quantization to reduce the size of weights and generally speed up everything a lot. `rllama` does not have this.
-* Put some of the operations on the OpenCL GPU/CPU.
-I've made some initial OpenCL code for matrix multiplications but the performance is not competetive with frameworks like PyTorch on GPU.
 * I've heard there is some thing called Tensor Cores on nVidia GPUs.
 Not accessible with OpenCL.
 But might be accessible on Vulkan with a an extension.